bengolder/6s096-project/README.md

 * 10% interactivity - mouse, keyboard
 * 10% do something cool

+### Deadlines

+* Monday 1/29 midnight: code review (30-100 lines, comments in code)
+* Saturday 2/1 6pm: final deadline

+### Notes

-By Wednesday midnight he wants a code revie10-100 lines comments in the code openMP easy parallels calculation use OpenGL what setup g++
+* By Wednesday midnight he wants a code review 10-100 lines
+* comments in the code
+* openMP easy parallels calculation
+* use OpenGL
+* what setup g++
-What integration method? basic, Hermit, Runge=Kutta, etc.
+* What integration method? basic, Hermit, Runge=Kutta, etc.
-How do we plug and play integrators?
+* How do we plug and play integrators?
       Create an interface for calculation
-How will we test our projects?
+* How will we test our projects?
+* how will we test our physics?
+* what other properties might we add?
+* how does the interaction interact with the model?
+* small list of requirements
+* write unit tests
+* write code to satisfy tests
+* review & refactor --> REPEAT